pyriemann.clustering.Kmeans

 centroids()

-Helper for fast access to the centroid.
+Helper for fast access to the centroids.

 fit(X, y=None)